Lattice Boltzmann model for non-ideal compressible fluid dynamics: Numerical applications

-The viscosity measured from simulations is compared to those predicted from the multi-scale analysis.
-The results are shown in Fig.~\ref{Fig:shear_dissipation} and point to excellent agreement and Galilean invariance of the measured viscosity.\\
+The viscosity measured from simulations is compared to that predicted from the multi-scale analysis.
+The results, shown in Fig.~\ref{Fig:shear_dissipation}, demonstrate excellent agreement and Galilean invariance of the measured viscosity.\\

+{Next we probe the thermal conductivity by monitoring the dissipation rate of temperature perturbations.
+The configuration consists of a pseudo-one-dimensional, periodic domain of size $L_x\times L_y=0.1~[m]\times 0.001~[m]$.
+Initial conditions are set as follows,

+where \(T(\rho(x),P_0)\) is obtained from the equation of state.
+We then monitor the maximum of the temperature in the domain $T^{\rm max}$ and extract the thermal conductivity by fitting the data to,

+The measured thermal conductivities are then compared to the imposed value.
+Results are shown in Fig.~\ref{Fig:entropic_dissipation} and are found to be in excellent agreement with the imposed value.}

-As the next case, to validate both viscous heating and entropic modes dissipation rate, we consider the two-dimensional thermal Couette flow.
-The case consists of a pseudo one-dimensional domain of size $L_x$ with walls at $x=0$ and $x=L_x$ and periodic boundary conditions along the $y$-direction.
+To validate both viscous heating and the dissipation rate of the entropic modes, we next consider the two-dimensional thermal Couette flow.
+The case consists of a pseudo-one-dimensional domain of size $L_x$ with walls at $x=0$ and $x=L_x$ and periodic boundary conditions along the $y$-direction.
 The flow is subject to the following boundary conditions,

-The analytical steady-state solution to this configuration can readily be derived as,
+The analytical steady-state solution to this configuration can readily be derived as